 MOD ASP/32A16/2

-t) Until 1 January 2017, in Regions 1 and 3, the existing duplex channels 78, 19, 79 and 20 can continue to be assigned.
-These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
-From that date, these channels shall only be assigned as single-frequency channels.
-However, existing duplex channel assignments may be preserved for coast stations and retained for vessels, subject to coordination with affected administrations.
-(WRC-12)
+t) These channels may be operated as single-frequency channels, subject to coordination with affected administrations.
+Channels 2078, 2019, 2079 and 2020 are not available for transmitting from ships.
+(WRC-15)

 Reasons: To prevent blocking of the reception of AIS and ASM transmissions from other stations the transmission from ships on 2078, 2019, 2079 and 2020 are prohibited.
 Due to the rising number of voluntarily fitted AIS installations aboard ships and ships not fitted with AIS, the use of these frequencies with lower power has been discarded because this requires reprogramming of the communication equipment on board the vessel and a high administrative burden to ensure this.